openstack/diskimage-builder/elements/debian/README.md

 The `DIB_OFFLINE` or more specific `DIB_DEBIAN_USE_DEBOOTSTRAP_CACHE`
 variables can be set to prefer the use of a pre-cached root filesystem tarball.

+The `DIB_DEBOOTSTRAP_EXTRA_ARGS` environment variable may be used to pass extra arguments to the debootstrap command used to create the base filesystem image.
+If --keyring is is used in `DIB_DEBOOTSTRAP_EXTRA_ARGS`, it will override `DIB_DEBIAN_KEYRING` if that is used as well.